squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 [__What features are included in the Insiders edition?__](#insiders-features){ #insiders-features }

 The Insiders edition includes more than 20 additional features.
-You can find an overview of these features on our [Insiders page], which is updated when new features are added and released.
+You can find an [overview of these features] on our [Insiders page], which is updated when new features are added and released.

-  [Insiders]: ../index.md
+  [Insiders page]: ../index.md
-  [Insiders page]: ../index.md#whats-in-it-for-me
+  [overview of these features]: ../index.md#whats-in-it-for-me

 [__How often is the Insiders edition updated?__](#insiders-updates){ #insiders-updates }